JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Generally, the contents of a class is sorted in the following order:

-- Property declarations
+- Property declarations and initializer blocks
 - Secondary constructors
-- Initializer blocks
 - Method declarations
 - Companion object